To understand the JoyToken proposition, it helps to begin with an overview of the industry that they are aiming to

 At ICOExaminer, we have become acutely aware of the importance of marketing.
 In the ICO space, project teams are often engineering-heavy and often treat marketing as box to tick as opposed to being a central objective.
 Judging from the interest that this project is generating – very weak, at time of writing – this ICO appears to be falling into that trap.

 However, we do see a project lead and co-founder, Mike Leys, who is a marketer by profession and with a history of successful gambling start-up projects under his belt.
-He is backed up by another project lead, Adam Spargo, described as a social media and branding specialist.
-Ordinarily, the expertise and experience corresponding to their profiles should be cause for reassurance.
+He is backed up by another project lead, Adam Spargo, described as a social media and branding specialist, so there appears to be a good chance that the project’s visibility going forward should improve.

 The frontline team – numbering ten in total – all provide transparent profiles with LinkedIn profiles.
 They each appear to demonstrate relevant experience covering a range of domains including marketing, compliance and engineering.